nickawwas/Algo-Learn/README.md

 # Algo-Learn
-A Cubing Website for Learning Algorithms Using a Cubing API, Written in React and Sass
+A Cubing Website for Learning Algorithms Using a Cubing API, Written in React, Redux, and Sass Uses Helmet for Better SEO and LocalStorage to have Persistent Data

 ## Usage
 Home Page - Select Between Different Cubes and Algorithms\